Prayer for Patience in Daily Life: Breathing Room for the Soul

 When waiting stretches you thin, grace can still hold

 Waiting can feel like standing in a long line with nothing to show for it—missed opportunities, unanswered emails, a healing that seems slow.
-Yet the Christian story reminds us that God does steady work in places that appear unproductive.
+Yet the Christian story shows that God does steady work in places that appear unproductive.
 Like seeds tucked beneath winter soil, our hearts are being readied for a season we cannot yet see.

 Patience is not passivity.
 It is a courageous consent to God’s pace.
 It makes room for kindness when the meeting runs long and gentleness when family tensions rise.
 As you breathe in and out, imagine a quiet dawn spreading light across a field.
 Slow, sure, and kind—that is how God often moves, and that is how we can learn to move with Him.